 Looking for a new job in New York City?
 How about applying to one of the very best places to work?

-We used our database of ratings on more than 10K companies in the United States to find the most-highly rated workplaces for women in NYC.
+InHerSight's list of the best places to work in the Big Apple is based on ratings and reviews of more than 120K companies in the United States.
+We went right to the source to find the most-highly rated workplaces for women in NYC: the women who work there.
 Our list is based on reviews by the people who work for these companies, not some arbitrary list of superlatives the companies influence.
-We went right to the source: the women who work there

 The 20 best places to work in New York City

 Number one CA Technologies stands out for its 4.9-star rating for family growth support, which means access to dedicated lactation rooms, child care, expense reimbursement, etc. With more than half of women saying their employer does not offer sufficient lactation space and most employers not offering child care assistance, high scores for this factor are always worth noting.

 2. LinkedIn (4.2 stars)

 LinkedIn employees love the company’s wellness initiatives and social environment.
 One very satisfied rater writes:

 It's a pleasure to be working at a company which prioritizes talent irrespective of gender or any other racial factors.
 Great work-culture and lots of opportunities to learn and grow on a personal and professional level.